 Managing inactive recipients

 Over time, recipients in your mailing lists can become inactive: i.e. recipients who no longer open or click on your emails for a given period of time.
+There are two ways to manage these inactive recipients:

 - Setup the inactive recipient management section, covered below and introduced with MailUp 8.2.1